-Days after a 1962 item in Kilgallen's gossip column had alluded to an affair between Marilyn Monroe and the Kennedys, Marilyn was also found dead.
+Days after a 1962 item in Kilgallen's gossip column had alluded to affairs between Marilyn Monroe and the Kennedys, Marilyn was also found dead.
 Around the time Monroe appeared with her husband Arthur Miller at the HUAC hearings, she was reportedly smoking pot in New Jersey.

 Also died 50 years ago today: psychedelic pioneer Aldous Huxley, who asked for LSD in the end.
 Sheryl Crow sings about the event in "Run Baby, Run."